-Hours: T Th 2–4 & by and by appointment|
+|Office Hours: T F 2–4 p.m., and by appointment|

-He earned a Ph.D. in 2007 at Stanford University.
-His doctoral research focused on how a tension between community-based solidarities and family-based factionalism are a common thread that links local experiences of the very different political regimes of agrarianism and multiculturalism in Mexico.
+He earned a Ph.D. in 2007 from Stanford University.
+His doctoral research focused on how tension between community-based solidarities and family-based factionalism are a common thread that links local experiences of the different political regimes of agrarianism and multiculturalism in Mexico.

 Armstrong-Fumero is currently developing two long-term projects.
 One is based on collaborative, community-based research on the role of oral narrative and traditional knowledge of the lived landscape in promoting the participation of local communities in cultural heritage practice; the other involves the intellectual history of anthropology in the Americas and the complicated relationship between academic theories of cultural and biological history and the emphasis on common sense and self-evident facts that have broad currency in American culture.

 At Smith, Armstrong-Fumero teaches courses in political anthropology and Mesoamerican studies, as well as a general course on the history of anthropological theory.